 For discussions, students can record a simple video of just your webcam directly in Canvas:

 - Click here for instructions on how to record video for a discussion or assignment directly in Canvas

-For your assignments, you may need to use Zoom to record yourself, yourself and a partner, and/or a presentation.
+For assignments, students may use the above YuJa method, or use Zoom to record themselves, with a partner, and/or a presentation.

-Watch below for instructions on “How to Record and Save a Video in Zoom” – Some of our courses will expect you to team-up with a classmate and record the video of you talking
+Watch below for instructions on “How to Record and Save a Video in Zoom” – Some courses will expect you to team up with a classmate and record the video of you talking

 Watch below for instructions on “How to Screen Record in Zoom” – This would be for recording a presentation (using PowerPoint, etc.)